Letter i in Handwriting Analysis: Dotting your i’s Meaning

 - Thick dot: Vital, materialistic, sensual individual.
 When very marked, passion, energy and excessive strength.

 Letter i in Handwriting Analysis.
 The altitude at which the dot of letter i is located expresses the oscillation between materialism and spirituality (tendencies towards spirituality of predominance of instincts).
+This is an opportunity for personal growth.
+If you can identify any problem area, then you stand a better chance of fixing it.

 - Very high dot: Little contact with reality, mysticism, avoids problems, does not get involved with whatever that requires effort.
 If high and thin: lives in an unreal world, utopian, and might be influenced by mystical and religious ideas.
 Dreams awake, escaping reality towards a world of fantasies.
 If also gets ahead of the letter: Persistence of an unreachable idea.
 If behind the letter: nostalgia, longing, evokes childhood memories, weakness of will, laziness to fight for progress and improve the actual situation.